-IIII Retail Medical Scheme III
+IIII Hetail Medical Scheme III

 All costs related to your approved cancer treatment including Prescribed Minimum Benefit treatment during the 12-month period, will add up to the 12-month cycle cover amount.
-We cover all cancer-related healthcare services up to 100% of the Scheme Rate from health professionals who do not have a payment arrangement with the Scheme.
+We cover all cancer related healthcare services up to 100% of the Scheme Rate from healthcare professionals who do not have a payment arrangement with the Scheme.
 You might have a co-payment if your healthcare professional charges more than this rate.
-Health professionals who have a payment arrangement with the Scheme will be funded at the agreed rate.
+Healthcare professionals who have a payment arrangement with the Scheme refersionals who have a payment arrangement with the Scheme refersional charges more than this rate.

-Treatment provided by your cancer specialist and other healthcare providers that add up to the 12month limit include:
+Treatment provided by your cancer specialist and other healthcare providers that add up to the 12-month limit include: